An Essential Guide To Asphalt

 We can also adapt the manufacturing method to reduce the carbon footprint of the product, and therefore the entire project.
 There are three key production methods:

-Warm Mix Asphalt (WMA) Mixed at temperatures 20° to 40°C lower than HMA, Warm Mix Asphalt is the greener choice as it requires significantly less energy during manufacturing and therefore releases less emissions.
+Mixed at temperatures 20° to 40°C lower than HMA, Warm Mix Asphalt is the greener choice as it requires significantly less energy during manufacturing and therefore releases less emissions.
 WMA is also considered safer for construction crews as the temperature of the material is lower and it thereby emits minimal odour and steam.
 All of our WMA are tested to meet industry specifications and are suitable for the same applications as HMAs, without compromising performance.

-Cold Mix Asphalt (CMA) Most useful for repairs and maintenance of small cracks, potholes or patching of existing pavements, Cold Mix Asphalt is produced without any heat and, instead, water is used for emulsification.
+Most useful for repairs and maintenance of small cracks, potholes or patching of existing pavements, Cold Mix Asphalt is produced without any heat and, instead, water is used for emulsification.

-To go one step further, we’ve also developed other ways to reduce embodied carbon during the manufacturing process and have launched our SuperLow-Carbon range, which includes a biogenic material within the bitumen that effectively locks carbon within the asphalt.
+To go one step further, we’ve also developed other ways to reduce embodied carbon during the manufacturing process and have launched our SuperLow-Carbon range, which includes a biogenic substitution within the bitumen that effectively locks carbon within the asphalt.

 Asphalt is one of the most widely used, reliable products with a virtually unparalleled versatility when it comes to road surfacing, commercial and domestic applications.
-View our full range of nearly 30 asphalt products here.
+View our full range of nearly 30 asphalt products here

 Calculate your asphalt requirement